mediafly/extensions-documentation/extensions.md

 Please see the [Mediafly Extensions Tools and Examples](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples) BitBucket repository for more information.

-To see the examples in action on your device:
+To see the examples in action on your device on a browser:

+* Navigate to [https://viewer.mediafly.com/interactives](https://viewer.mediafly.com/interactives).
+Note: you will need a username and password; please contact [Mediafly Support](https://support.mediafly.com/support-center/contact/) to request one.

+To see the examples on a device app:

-1. Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en), [Windows](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.exe) or [Mac](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.dmg)
+* Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en), [Windows](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.exe) or [Mac](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.dmg)
-2. When asked for Company Code or Company Login Name, enter "extensions"
+* When asked for Company Code or Company Login Name, enter "interactives"
+* Log in.
+You will need a username and password; please contact [Mediafly Support](https://support.mediafly.com/support-center/contact/) to request one.
-3. Each example will be contained within a folder that describes the example
+* Each example will be contained within a folder that describes the example

 ### Google Group
 Please [join our Google Group](https://groups.google.com/forum/?hl=en#!forum/mediafly-extensions) to keep up with the latest information, updates and news.
 As well, learn from and get help from other Extensions builders and customers.